 Fig 7.
 Delayed oral gliptin treatment induces reductions in plasma and brain DPP-4 activity, a rise in plasma and CSF incretin levels and a reduction in neuroinflammatory markers in unilateral 6‐OHDA induced hemiparkinsonian rats.
 Unilaterally 6‐OHDA lesioned rats were given PF-00734,200 (PF) (30 mg/kg daily), Sita (30 mg/kg daily), or vehicle (Veh) orally from day 7 to day 45.
-Plasma, CSF and brain tissue samples (lesioned side) were collected on day 45 post‐lesion.
-Delayed treatment with Sita and PF significantly inhibited (A) DPP-4 activity in plasma and brain (top and bottom, respectively, in striatum), elevated incretin levels in (B) plasma and (C) CSF (GIP (top), GLP-1 (bottom), and reduced levels of the inflammatory markers TNF-, IL-6, Iba1 and GFAP (D) on the lesioned side of brain (striatum). *p<0.05, *p<0.01, *p<0.001, One-way ANOVA, Dunnett’s multiple comparison test vs. Veh group. (n shown within Figure).
+Plasma, CSF and brain tissue samples (lesioned side) were collected on day 45 post‐lesion (all values are means SEM).
+Delayed treatment with Sita and PF significantly inhibited (A) DPP-4 activity in plasma and brain (top and bottom, respectively, in striatum), elevated incretin levels in (B) plasma and (C) CSF (GIP (top), GLP-1 (bottom)), and reduced levels of the inflammatory markers TNF-, IL-6, Iba1 and GFAP (D) on the lesioned side of brain (striatum). *p<0.05, *p<0.01, *p<0.001, One-way ANOVA, Dunnett’s multiple comparison test vs. Veh group (n shown within Figure).
+The small volume of CSF available for sampling from the cisterna magna proved to be restrictive in gaining data regarding sitagliptin action on GLP-1 levels in Fig. 7C.

 Plasma and brain levels of sitagliptin and PF-00734,200 in: To verify that the selected sitagliptin and PF-00734,200 doses evaluated in our rat 6-OHDA unilateral lesion study are equivalent to those achievable in humans, plasma and brain levels of both gliptins were quantified in rat following a 10 mg/kg oral dose, and are shown in Table 1.
 Total and free sitagliptin concentrations in rat plasma were substantially greater than respective levels in brain, and demonstrate restricted brain entry of sitagliptin following oral administration.
 In contrast, more substantial concentration of PF-00734,200 were found in rat brain (brain plasma ratio 0.62).